area9innovation/flow9/doc/gpt4.md

 		else n * fact(n - 1);
 	}

 The last value in a sequence is the result.
-Flow is an expression-based language without statements. here is no `return` expression.
+Flow is an expression-based language without statements.
+There is no `return` expression.

 Lambdas are defined using this syntax: